wesley-a-leung/Resources/README.md

 mention the constant factor (roughly) relative to its advertised time complexity,  time complexity and memory complexity, and specify where it was tested
+- constant factors (very small, small, moderate, large, very large) roughly differ by factors of 10
 - if template parameters are non-trivial, those should be described as well, possibly with an example provided
-- constant factors (very small, small, moderate, large, very large) roughly differ by factors of 10
+- std::vector is prefered to fixed-sized arrays, use std::vector::reserve if possible
+- the new operator should be avoided and memory should be allocated on the stack, or std::unique_ptr should be used